omonimus1/competitive-programming/Lectures/README.md

 ## CS97SI Slides

-Contains all the slides used during the CS97 Algorithm and data structures at Standford University
+Contains all the slides used during the CS97 Algorithm and data structures at Stanford University

 # Algorithms